urbantrout/docs/en/sites.md

 The first step is to create the new site in the Settings of your Craft installation.

 1. Go to Settings -> Sites and click the New Site button.
-2. Choose in which group your site should belong using the drop-down.
+2. Choose the group your site should belong to using the drop-down.
 The group selection won't have any impact on your site's functionality.
 3. Give your site a name.
 Craft uses the site name in the Control Panel and you can also display it in your templates using `{{ siteName }}`.
 4. Based on the Site name, Craft will generate a Site Handle.
 You can edit the Handle if you'd like.
-The Handle is how you’ll refer to this site in the templates.
+You will use the Site Handle to refer to this site in the templates.
 5. Choose the language for this site (see above for more information on how you can use languages).
 6. If this site should be the Primary Site, toggle the Is Primary Site? to enable it.
 7. Check the box for "This site has its own base URL" and then put in the Base URL.
 For our example it'll be `https://beta.craftcms.com`.